Azure/Oracle-Workloads-for-Azure/oravm/README.md

 # oravm
-Azure CLI (bash) script to fully automate the creation of an Azure VM to run Oracle database
+Azure CLI (bash) script to fully automate the creation of an Azure VM to run Oracle database.

+This script is based on a shell script authored by Kellyn Gorman.

 ## Description: